 Removing roadblocks to project investments, focusing on the enabling factors for creation and development of regional enterprises along the free and regulated European market principles;

-integrated power networks and markets for a green Adriatic-Ionian region;
+integrated power networks and markets for a green Adriatic-Ionian Region;

-integrated natural gas corridors, infrastructure and market supporting the energy transition and security of energy supply of the Adriatic-Ionian region; and
+integrated natural gas corridors, infrastructure and market supporting the energy transition and security of energy supply of the Adriatic-Ionian Region; and

 increased use of LNG in the EUSAIR, i.e. a higher share of LNG in the EUSAIR energy mix.